Thallys-nogueira/Analysis-of-the-artisanal-cheese-market-in-Brazil-from-the-perspective-of-social-networks/keywords.md

-# Social Media Data Mining for Assessing Consumption Trends for Artisanal Cheese in Brazil
-Additional tables and results related to the work <br>
+# Analysis of the artisanal cheese market in Brazil from the perspective of social networks
 Author: Thallys da Silva Nogueira

-### List of keywords used for collection on Twitter.
+### List of keywords in Brazilian Portuguese language used for collection on Twitter.

 |id| keyword| Cheese Category|
 |--|--------|----------|